Indian passport: Fees

-Indian passports can also be issued outside India, for which fees varies by country.
+Indian passports can also be issued outside India, for which fees vary by country.

+Senior citizens and children below the age of 8 years get a 10% discount according to the official fee structure.

 Issuance

 Passport Seva Kendra

 In September 2007, the Indian Union Council of Ministers approved a new passport issuance system under the Passport Seva Project.
 As per the project, front-end activities of passport issuance, dispatch of passports, online linking with police, and Central Printing Unit for centralised printing of passports will be put in place.
 The new system is trying to be 'timely, transparent, more accessible and reliable manner' for passport issuance.
 The applicant has to apply for fresh/reissue of passport through the Passport Seva system at one of the 77 Passport offices known as "Passport Seva Kendra"s operating throughout the country.

 Biometric passport

+India calls Biometric Passport as ePassport.

-India initiated the first phase of biometric e-passport for Diplomatic passport holders in India and abroad.
+India initiated the first phase of biometric Biometric-passport for Diplomatic passport holders in India and abroad.
 The new passports have been designed locally by the Central Passport Organisation, the India Security Press and IIT Kanpur.
-It contains a security chip with all personal data and digital images.
-In the first phase new passports will have a 64KB chip carrying a photograph of the passport holder and in subsequent phases it will have a fingerprint.
-The new passport has already been tested with passport readers in the United States and has 4-second response time, while the US Passport has 10-second response time.
-It need not be carried in a metal jacket for security reasons.
-It will first need to be skimmed through a reader, after which it would generate an access code which then unlocks the chip for reader access.
+In the first phase new passports will have a 64 KB chip carrying a photograph of the passport holder and in subsequent phases it will have fingerprints.

-In India, the e-passport is under its first phase of deployment and is restricted to Diplomatic passport holders.
-On 25 June 2008 the Indian Passport Authority issued the e-passport to the then President of India Pratibha Patil.
-As of 2016, the Government has plans to issue e-passports to all of its citizens.
-Also the Government has authorized Indian Security Press to float a global three-stage tender for procurement of ICAO-compliant electronic contactless inlays along with its operating system, which is required for the manufacture of Biometric Passports.
+India initiated the first phase deployment of Biometric Passports in 2008, only to diplomatic passport holders.
+On 25 June 2008 Indian Passport Authority issued the first Biometric passport to Pratibha Patil, the then President of India.

+Since 2008, the Government had plans to issue e-passports to all of its citizens.
+The Government has authorised Indian Security Press to float a global three-stage tender for procurement of ICAO-compliant electronic contactless inlays along with its operating system, which is required for the manufacture of Biometric Passports.
 The necessary procurement have been initiated by India Security Press, Nasik by calling for Global tender for the supply of electronic contactless inlays.
-The actual transition to the new age passport is expected to commence on the successful completion of the tendering and procurement process.
-The Biometric E-Passport work is currently in progress/pipeline and is yet to be available for Ordinary Passport holders.

-During the 2022 Union budget of India speech, Finance minister Nirmala Sitharaman announced that e-Passports with embedded chip and futuristic technology will be rolled out in 2022-23.
-It contains microchips that would have important security data stored in them, which enhances the convenience of citizens in their overseas travel.
+During the 2022 Union budget of India speech, Finance minister Nirmala Sitharaman announced that Biometric Passports with embedded chip will be rolled out in 2022–23.
 The Ministry of External Affairs has stated that the digital passport will allow greater security for personal data as well as smoother immigration process.

+In April 2024, The Government has finally started the test rollout of Biometric Passports to ordinary citizens.
+It started with the testing of the project at Regional Passport Offices (RPO) in Bhubaneswar and Nagpur.
+Post successful pilot launch and requisite certifications, it will be rolled out at remaining Regional Passport Offices across India in a phased manner in 2025.
+E-passports have started to be issued worldwide at embassies and consulates.